Iran 'jails US-Iranian gallery owner'

 The US-based Center for Human Rights in Iran (CHRI) quoted a letter from art gallery owner Karan Vafadari as saying that he had been sentenced to 27 years.

-He added that his wife Afarin Neyssar, an architect who has US permanent residency, had got a 16-year sentence.
+He added that his wife Afarin Neyssari, an architect who has US permanent residency, had got a 16-year sentence.

 There was no immediate confirmation from the Iranian authorities.